makepinya/ATX-Raspi/README.md

 - `sudo rm shutdownchecksetup.sh`
 - `sudo reboot`

-The script gives you also the option tu uninstall.
+The script gives you also the option to uninstall.